 Here’s how easy it is to make a hot, crispy, and fluffy oven-baked potato:

-- Prep – Give the potatoes a good rinse and a scrub before you start, then dry them well.
-Use a fork to pierce the potato all over.
+- Prep – Give the potatoes a good rinse and a scrub before you start, then dry them well so they crisp up nicely in the oven.
+Use a fork to pierce the potato all over, about 6 times.

-- Rub the outside of the potatoes with a bit of olive oil, and coat them generously with salt.
+- Rub the outside of the potatoes with a bit of olive oil and coat them generously with salt (the oil helps the salt stick).

-- Bake on a rack or baking sheet and bake at 450ºF for 45-60 minutes, depending on the size of your potatoes.
+- Bake directly on a rack for the crispiest skins or use a baking sheet at 425ºF for 45-60 minutes, depending on the size of your potatoes.

 How to Cut a Baked Potato